Age of Information in Random Access Channels: Decentralized Age-Based Policies

 {\bf Stage 2:} The threshold ${\tt T}(k)$ is determined based on $\{\hat{\ell}_m(k^+)\}_m$.
 We design ${\tt T}(k)$ such that the \emph{effective arrival rate} of packets that have an age-gain above ${\tt T}(k)$ is close to $\frac{1}{e}$.
 In other words, we \emph{thin} the arrival process using local age information.
 The critical point $\frac{1}{e}$ is the maximum sum arrival rate that ALOHA can support.
 So if the effective sum arrival rate falls below $\frac{1}{e}$, we do not use the full channel capacity\footnote{Here, capacity refers to the maximum achievable sum rate under ALOHA.} and if we operate above $\frac{1}{e}$, then we incur additional collisions and delay.

-Transmitter $i$ is called {\it active} transmitter in time slot $k$ if $\delta_i(k)\geq {\tt T}(k)$.
-Slotted ALOHA algorithm applied only in active transmitters in time slot $k$.
-We further define the effective arrival rate as the fraction of sources with new arrivals whose age-gain is larger than or equal to ${\tt T}(k)$.
+We define the effective arrival rate as the fraction of sources with new arrivals whose age-gain is larger than or equal to ${\tt T}(k)$.
 Recall that $\hat{a}_m(k)$ is the estimation of the expected fraction of nodes that have just become $m$-order nodes at time $k^+$ (coming from lower order nodes).
 So the total (estimated) fraction of nodes whose age-gain would, for the first time, pass the threshold ${\tt T}(k)$ is

 We propose to choose ${\tt T}(k)$ according to the following rule: